BiancaNiemann/Clinipet_Healthtail_Analysis_Project/README.md

 | total_price   | Float   | Total transaction cost (packs × price)         |

 ---
-⚙️ Tools & Technologies
+### ⚙️ Tools & Technologies
-Google BigQuery – Data warehousing, SQL analysis, ETL
+* Google BigQuery – Data warehousing, SQL analysis, ETL

-Looker Studio – Interactive dashboard creation
+* Looker Studio – Interactive dashboard creation

-🧹 Data Cleaning
+### 🧹 Data Cleaning
-Standardized inconsistent phone numbers and names
+* Standardized inconsistent phone numbers and names

-Replaced null or missing breed values with "Unknown"
+* Replaced null or missing breed values with "Unknown"

-Removed titles like Mr, Mrs from owner names for consistency
+* Removed titles like Mr, Mrs from owner names for consistency

-Standardized patient names to lowercase and capitalized format
+* Standardized patient names to lowercase and capitalized format

-📈 Key Insights
+### 📈 Key Insights
 This analysis helped HealthTail uncover valuable insights into medication use, diagnosis trends, and cost patterns.
 Key questions and findings include:

 🐾 What are the most common diagnoses and diseases overall?
-Identified top diagnoses across all visits, segmented by pet type.

 🐕‍🦺 Which diseases are most prevalent among specific breeds?
-Mapped breed-specific diagnosis trends to support tailored care.

 💸 Which diseases incur the highest spending, and how frequently do they appear?
-Highlighted the most costly diseases by frequency and financial impact.

 🧬 Are certain pet types more susceptible to specific diseases or associated with higher treatment costs?
-Dogs and cats exhibit different vulnerabilities and cost patterns.

 📅 How does age influence the prevalence of certain diseases?
-Senior pets showed increased likelihood of chronic disease diagnoses.

 📊 How does spending on medications change over time?
-Monthly trends revealed seasonal spikes and bulk procurement behaviors.

 📈 Is there an increase in diagnoses of certain types over time?
-Some conditions showed steady growth, prompting further monitoring.

-🧠 Lessons Learned
+### 🧠 Lessons Learned
 The importance of clean, structured source data in building meaningful dashboards

 How to design scalable schemas for real-world analytical use cases